Schema-based active inference supports rapid generalization of experience and frontal cortical coding of abstract structure: Discussion

 Taken together, these results establish S-HAI as a comprehensive computational framework that demonstrates the efficacy of schema-based learning and inference, capturing both behavioral and neural signatures of rapid generalization, flexible problem solving, and the assimilation and accommodation of novel experiences.
 Importantly, S-HAI provides a mechanistic account of how abstract relational knowledge can be represented, mapped onto specific contexts, and incrementally updated, grounded in principles of predictive processing and hierarchical active inference \citep{parr2022active}.
 This suggests that the same predictive processing principles that have been successful in modeling perception, action, and decision-making may also underlie schema formation, flexible reuse of relational knowledge, and generalization in the brain.

 By providing a mechanistic model of schema-based learning and inference, our framework also generates novel empirical predictions that can be tested in future experiments.
-One such prediction concerns the behavior and neural representations that might be observed in animals performing the ABCB task (Figure~\ref{fig:abcb_reward}).
+One such prediction concerns the behavior and neural representations that might be observed in animals performing the ABCD task (Figure~\ref{fig:abcb_reward}).
 Our simulations suggest that correctly solving this task requires a mechanism (clone-based or similar) capable of disambiguating between distinct instances of the same goal (e.g., goal B).
 This, in turn, should produce specific patterns of behavior and Level 2 neural representations, including separate representations of the same goal when it is encountered twice (see Figure~\ref{fig:task3}).
 Another critical prediction concerns the functional role of the neural activity patterns reported in the medial frontal cortex of rodents during the ABCD task \citep{el2024cellular}.
-Our model maps distinct populations of neurons—tuned to goal progress, goal identity, and goal identity in conjunction with spatial location—onto distinct computational processes, namely: goal expectations, beliefs about the current task phase, and the grounding likelihood.
-As a result, perturbing these neurons should have dissociable effects.
-For example, disrupting neurons that encode beliefs about the current task phase should impair the animal’s ability to correctly infer its next goal, whereas disrupting neurons that encode the grounding likelihood should impair the animal’s ability to flexibly link task phases to spatial representations.
+Our simulations further suggest that distinct components of the model—Level 2 beliefs about goals, Level 1 beliefs about locations, and the grounding likelihood—map onto distinct neuronal populations tuned to goal progress, spatial location, and their conjunctions.
+Consequently, perturbing these populations should produce dissociable behavioral effects.
+Disrupting neurons that encode beliefs about the current task phase should impair the animal’s ability to correctly infer its next goal.
+Disrupting neurons that encode the grounding likelihood should impair systematic remapping across blocks.
+Finally, disrupting neurons that encode beliefs about spatial location should impair path planning and navigation.
 These predictions remain to be tested in future experiments.